|

 As host:

-Balls Cabaret, Bush is Bad showcase (2007), Minnesota Fringe Festival Benefit (1999-2000), Lyn-Lake Fair, various fundraisers, An Evening of English Music Hall (chairman).
+Balls Cabaret (numerous times), Minnesota Fringe Festival Benefit (1999-2000), Lyn-Lake Fair, various fundraisers, An Evening of English Music Hall (chairman).

 Back to Ari Hoptman home page